SVfit/ClassicSVfit/README.md

 # ClassicSVfit
-latest version of SVfit_standalone algorithm, created for inclusion in SVfitMEM paper (cleaned-up code, use same phase-space integration as in SVfitMEM)
+Latest version of SVfit_standalone algorithm, created for inclusion in SVfitMEM paper (cleaned-up code, use same phase-space integration as in SVfitMEM)